 The Australia molecular diagnostics market size reached USD 585.20 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 1140.46 Million by 2033, exhibiting a growth rate (CAGR) of 6.90% during 2025-2033.
+Looking forward, the market is expected to the market to reach USD 1,140.46 Million by 2033, exhibiting a growth rate (CAGR) of 6.90% during 2025-2033.
 Personalized medicine adoption, expanded genomic testing programs, and growing demand for early disease detection are reshaping diagnostic needs.
 Regulatory fast-tracking, infrastructure upgrades, automation, and the considerable rise in the number of decentralized molecular platforms are enhancing diagnostic accessibility.
 Public-private partnerships, point-of-care innovations, and genomic integration are some of the factors positively impacting the Australia molecular diagnostics market share.

 Report Attribute